Nayshins/clojure-cob-spec-server/README.md

-# Simple Http Server Written in Clojure
+# Cob Spec Compliant Server Written in Clojure

 ## Requirements
 Leiningen 2.5 is required in order to run the server.
 Installation instructions can be found [here](http://leiningen.org/)